How to Fix the “Deceptive Site Ahead” Error: 4 Steps to Remove It

 Prolonged malware infestation may also prompt your web host to take down the site and suspend your hosting account.

 4 Steps to Remove the “Deceptive Site Ahead” Warning

 Despite the warning’s indication of malware, sometimes Google flags websites by mistake.

 Before submitting a review request to Google, check whether the warning appears on other web browsers besides Chrome.
 If you have encountered and resolved security issues recently, clearing the browser’s cache will force Chrome to reload the site’s latest version.

 Should the “deceptive site ahead” warning persist, follow the steps below to fix the issue.
 Keep in mind that this tutorial will focus on WordPress websites.
 That said, some methods may work on sites running on other platforms.

 To resolve the warning, you need to locate the source of the problem.
 First, use Google Safe Browsing to verify your site’s status.
 This free Google tool will detect any malware or phishing threats that made the web browser deem the website unsafe.

 Google Search Console, previously known as Google Webmaster Tools, has a similar feature that detects security issues within websites.
 However, this method will only work if you have connected the site to Google Search Console and still have access to the platform.

 Alternatively, deep scan your website using a malware scanner.
-This method is ideal for webmasters with limited technical knowledge as the tool will do all the work for you.
+This method is ideal for users with limited technical knowledge, as the tool will do all the work for you.
 Plenty of online malware scanners like SiteGuarding and Quttera offer this service for free.